DinkRoy/NSK-Warrior/README.md

 ## Introduction
 **NSK Warrior** is a comical, survival-horror game about an aspiring janitor working at a grimiy factory.
-Originally developed using RPG Maker for the PlayStation (PSX), the game was difficult to share.
+Since it was originally developed using RPG Maker for the PlayStation (PSX), the game was incredibly difficult to share.
 Thanks to [**EmulatorJS**](https://github.com/EmulatorJS/), this project brings the experience to the web, making it accessible to all.

 ## Usage